 What About Alimony in NJ?

-Alimony is one of the biggest contention points of a NJ divorce, and can often cause the divorce proceedings to lengthen due to conflict.
+Alimony is one of the biggest contention points of a New Jersey divorce, and can often cause the divorce proceedings to lengthen due to conflict.

 Can I Bring Someone With Me to Meetings with the Attorney?